 Choosing The Right Medium

 I don’t want to pigeonhole you so that this becomes a huge process.
 I need you to pick one method, preferably video or audio, because then those pieces of content can then translate into other mediums.

 My podcasts, for example, get transcribed and turned into blog posts.
 Those blog posts become social media fodder.
 And now, we’re in the process of taking these different podcasts, taking the transcriptions, and putting a couple of little mini books together.

 So now we have audio, we have blog posts, we have social media content, and we have books — all about giving value, as well as giving helpful, authentic, and engaging content to continue to stir conversations and position us as the experts in authority.
 That is the key to why you want to continue doing this, your business will be seen as the authority — you personally will be seen as the authority.

 As you continue to post more and show up in more places and more mediums, you will become the authority and your content will start to convert by way of more conversations, which leads to more sales.

 Content marketing is a perfect strategy for the long game, definitely one that you want to be involved in.

-Hope you enjoyed today’s topic.
+Hope you enjoyed today’s topic – content marketing that converts.
 See you all tomorrow.
 Get out there, make a change, and take some action.